rossrobino/blog/README.md

 The project is set up to deploy to Vercel with the static adapter and Vercel analytics.
 If you want to change this follow these instructions.

-- Update the adapter in `svelte.config.js` based on your deployment method, `npm uninstall @sveltejs/adapter-static`, [follow these instructions](https://kit.svelte.dev/docs/adapters).
+- Update the adapter in `svelte.config.js` based on your deployment method, `bun rm @sveltejs/adapter-static`, [follow these instructions](https://kit.svelte.dev/docs/adapters).
-- Remove the analytics from `src/routes/+layout.svelte` and run `npm uninstall @vercel/analytics`
+- Remove the analytics from `src/routes/+layout.svelte` and run `bun rm @vercel/analytics`